-The late 1960s was a time of rapid growth in the Bay Area.
-As tract housing and commercial development began to dominate the “Valley of Heart’s Delight,” concern for the preservation of the midpeninsula’s irreplaceable foothill and bayland natural resources mounted among open space advocates.
+The late 1960s were a time of rapid growth in the Bay Area.
+As tract housing and commercial development began to dominate the “Valley of Heart’s Delight,” concern for the preservation of the midpeninsula’s irreplaceable foothill and bayland natural resources mounted among local residents.

-Through the determined and heart-felt efforts of local conservationists, the Midpeninsula Regional Open Space District was created by successfully placing a voter initiative, Measure R, on the ballot in 1972.
-The sentiment behind Measure R is as powerful today as it was more than 30 years ago.
+Through the determined and heartfelt efforts of local conservationists, the Midpeninsula Regional Open Space District was created by successfully placing a voter initiative, Measure R, on the ballot in 1972.
+The sentiment behind Measure R is as powerful today as it was then:

 Measure R will preserve open space by creating the Midpeninsula Regional Park District (currently named the Midpeninsula Regional Open Space District).
 Open space is our green backdrop of hills.
 It is rolling grasslands - cool forests in the Coast Range – orchards and vineyards in the sun.
 It is the patch of grass between communities where children can run.
 It is uncluttered baylands where water birds wheel and soar, where blowing cordgrass yields its blessings of oxygen, where the din of urban life gives way to the soft sounds of nature.
 It is the serene, unbuilt, unspoiled earth that awakens all our senses and makes us whole again … it is room to breathe.

-With the final approval of the Coastside Protection Program on September 7, 2004, the District’s boundary was extended to the Pacific Ocean in San Mateo County, from the southern borders of Pacifica to the San Mateo-Santa Cruz County line.
+Measure R was approved by an overwhelming 67.71% of voters in northern Santa Clara County.
+Four years later in 1976, voters in southern San Mateo County elected to join the District in 1976.
+In 1992, the District further expanded by adding a small portion of Santa Cruz County and Coastside voters gave final approval of the Coastside Protection Program on September 7, 2004, extending the District’s boundary to the Pacific Ocean in San Mateo County, from the southern borders of Pacifica to the San Mateo-Santa Cruz county line.

 40 Years of Open Space Preservation - A Brief History